Cool Tube Set Up and Review

 Hey there and welcome (back) to Free the Tree!

-In this article we’re going to cover Cool Tubes and more precisely how to choose you own.
-We decided to make this review/guide since we bough our first one a little while ago and made a couple mistakes without knowing it.
+In this article we’re going to cover Cool Tubes and more precisely how to choose your own.
+We decided to make this review/guide since we bought our first one a little while ago and made a couple mistakes without knowing it.

-Now that we’ve had enough time to look back and see our mistakes we figured, grouping it all here for others to avoid them would be cool, so here we go!
+Now that we’ve had enough time to look back and see our mistakes we wrote about them here so others can avoid making the same mistakes as us!

 Cool Tube Review – Table of Content